Pick a Niche

 - Join relevant groups or forums.
 Then answer questions which are related to your expertise.

-- Be brave and host live video to answer questions that your clients experience.
+- Be brave and host live video to answer common questions.

 Eventually, you may want to run paid marketing campaigns at a small budget to test your message.
 Ads are an advanced move.
 They offer immediate feedback about how well your message and offer connect with your ideal audience.A niche is right when it aligns with your interests and with market needs.
 The idea is to capitalize on market gaps and serve an unmet need.
 Read full post. #getpaidwhatyoureworth Click To Tweet

 A niche is right when it aligns with your interests and with market needs.
-The idea is to capitalize on market gaps and serve an unmet need.
+Consider how to capitalize on market gaps and serve an unmet need.

-Once you have some ideas, start to experiment and grow.
+Once you have some ideas, start to experiment and get feedback.
 Even a saturated niche can be highly profitable.
 It’s simply about finding how to combine your expertise with your ideal clients needs.